-8. eq.
+8. Eq.
 2 is not clear:

--how to define and determine the slowest cluster h? the one before scaling or after scaling?
+(a) How to define and determine the slowest cluster h? the one before scaling or after scaling?

-Answer: The slower task is the task which gives maximum execution time before scaling the frequency of the node.
-We have added this sentence to the paper (page 8).
+Answer: The slowest node h is the node which takes the maximum execution time to execute an iteration before scaling down its frequency.
+The previous sentence has been added to the paper.

-- what is the communication time without slack time
+(b) What is the communication time without slack time?

-Answer: There is no synchronous communications with zero slack times, but if a node send a message to another node which is already waiting for that message.
+Answer: There is no synchronous communications with zero slack times, but if a node sends a message to another node who is already waiting for that message.
 The latter will acknowledge the reception of the message from the sender without any delay.
 On the other hand, if the receiving node is still computing the sender has to wait for it to finish its computation to acknowledge the reception of the message.
 This time is called the slack time.

-- in equation, min operation is used to get the communication time, but in text, it says to use the slowest communication time, which should use the max operation then.
+(c) In equation, min operation is used to get the communication time, but in text, it says to use the slowest communication time, which should use the max operation then.

-Answer: We agree with the reviewer and the sentence "slower communication time" changed to "communication time of the slower node" in the paper.
+Answer: We agree with the reviewer and the sentence "the slowest communication time" has been changed to "the communication time of the slowest node" in the paper.

-9. discuss the difference between eq.
-2 and the prediction model in references [5] and [6]
+9. Discuss the difference between eq.
+2 and the prediction model in references [1] and [2].